-Cell phones and other electronic devices will be confiscated if they are seen, heard, or used during oncampus student activities without faculty permission and supervision.

-This policy has two main implications:

 - a.
-Students may only use technology in the classroom with teacher permission. - b.
-When using technology in the classroom, it must be class related.

-Recording of students on campus at any time is strictly prohibited, unless specific permission has been given from the supervising adult.

-To access eTextbooks, it is preferred students use tablets or laptops instead of cell phones.

-Although we encourage students to use technology to improve their education, GBS cannot guarantee the opportunity to charge devices on campus.
+Cell phones and other electronic devices will be confiscated if they are seen, heard, or used during on-campus student activities without faculty permission and supervision.
+This policy has two main implications: - Students may only use technology in the classroom with teacher permission. - When using technology in the classroom, it must be class related. - b.
+Recording of students on campus at any time is strictly prohibited unless specific permission has been given from the supervising adult. - c.
+To access eTextbooks, it is preferred students use tablets or laptops instead of cell phones. - d.
+Although we encourage students to use technology to improve their education, GBS cannot guarantee the opportunity to charge devices on campus. - e.
+Students should leave one earbud off during breaks and lunches in order to hear announcements read over the loud speaker. - f.
 GBS reserves the right to conduct searches of text messages, pictures, and video content for security purposes.
-Student-owned devices may be confiscated at any time during the school day.
+Student-owned devices may be confiscated at any time during the school day. - g.
 Electronic devices will be confiscated if they are used on campus in an inappropriate manner.
-If a device is confiscated for the first time, the student may retrieve his/her device from the front office at the end of the day.

-After this first warning, the following discipline schedule will be followed:

-- 2nd Violation: 1 hour detention - 3rd Violation: Two hour Saturday School \$20 - 4th Violation: Four hour Saturday School \$40 - 5th Violation: Referral to administration for further discipline.

-The use of school or student owned devices on campus should be in support of education and research, which is consistent with the educational objectives of GBS.
-Electronic devices must not be audible to the public without faculty consent.

-Students must abide by the Network Agreement, which was electronically signed during enrollment.
+If a device is confiscated for the first time, the student may retrieve his/her device from the Front Office at the end of the day. - h.
+After this first warning, the following discipline schedule will be followed: - 2nd Violation: 1 hour detention - 3rd Violation: Two hour Saturday School \$25 - 4th Violation: Four hour Saturday School \$50 - 5th Violation: Referral to administration for further discipline. - i.
+The use of school or student owned devices on campus should be in support of education and research which is consistent with the educational objectives of GBS.
+Electronic devices must not be audible to the public without faculty consent. - j.
+Students must abide by the Network Agreement which was electronically signed during enrollment. - k.
 Students are responsible for their own devices.
 If a device is used improperly, it will be confiscated regardless of who is using it.
 Additionally, the school is not responsible for lost, damaged, or stolen devices.